ABS Compliant Biotrade in South(ern) Africa

-A close partner is the Department of Environmental Affairs, which leads the SA government’s approach to biotrade.
+A close partner is the Department of Environment, Forestry and Fisheries (DEFF), which leads the SA government’s approach to biotrade.
 This collaboration takes account of existing policy and legislation, such as the National Environmental Management: Biodiversity Act (NEMBA); and the Bioprospecting Access and Benefit Sharing (BABS) regulations which govern access to South Africa’s plant resources and ensure communities benefit from their utilisation.

 South Africa’s National Biodiversity Economy Strategy provides an excellent platform for development and growth of the biotrade sector.

 The project supports the achievement of key government targets including job creation, empowerment of women and rural development - in South Africa and the region.

 In 2019 the project primarily focused on collaborating with SMEs from South-Africa and the region with respect to a) strengthening their technical capacities and business skills with respect to accessing national / international market with new products based on indigenous biodiversity and b) providing financial support to address functional gaps in the value chain by setting up a grant mechanism.

 All support activities were assessed to contribute to the South African Biodiversity Economy Strategy impacting conservation, sustainable use, benefit sharing and rural development.